brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 ## Fishery-Independent Data

-No fishery-independent data sources that are commonly incorporated in West Coast groundfish assessments (as required by the data moderate Terms of Reference) had adequate sample size of quillback rockfish off the Washington coast to include abundance indices for this assessment.
+No fishery-independent data sources that are commonly incorporated in West Coast groundfish assessments (as required by the data moderate Terms of Reference) had adequate sample sizes of quillback rockfish off the Washington coast to include abundance indices for this assessment.
 The WCGBTS and the Triennial survey collected data off the Washington coast on rockfish biology and abundance.
 There were no more than ten positive tows of quillback rockfish in any one year coastwide in the WCGBTS, but typically fewer than five.
 Similarly there were no more than five positive tows of quillback rockfish in any one year coastwide for the Triennial survey.
 Given that indices of abundance were not calculated due to small sample sizes, length composition data from the WCGBTS (n = 91) and Triennial Survey (n = 42) off Washington were not included in the model.
 Biological data from the WCGBTS survey were used in external calculations of biological parameters, including growth and weight-at-length relationships.
 No ages or weights for quillback rockfish were available from the Triennial survey.

 Length data from the International Pacific Halibut Commission longline survey (N = 38), the Marine Fish Science longline survey (N = 36), and the Marine Fish Science rod and reel survey (N = 38) were provided by the WDFW.
 Lengths ranged from 28 - 45 cm from the longline surveys and 19 - 37 cm from the rod and reel survey.
 These data were not included in the model nor used in external calculations of biological parameters.